wolfgangmuender/InspectorTodo/README.md

     pip install .

-Then you can run inspectortodo:
+Then you can run InspectorTodo:

     inspectortodo --help

 If you installed it in a virtualenv (which is recommended), then you always have to activate the virtualenv first.

+### Example

+The source code of InspectorTodo contains a small example project which can be parsed with the command (assuming you are at project root)

+    inspectortodo ./tests/inspectortodo/test_project "IT-\d+" --version-pattern "Release-\d+" --version 2 --versions 1,2,3

 ### Config file